mt528/Project-Project-Repo/README.md

 forms.
 I have also tried to clean the console code away from this branch and only include the form code. - Matt 26/03/2021

 Some slight additions have been made, bug fixes and some quality of life changes. - Matt 27/03/2021

+Added a counter that will show the user how many correct and incorrect answers the user has inputted during the test. - Matt 27/03/21